One match stood between Praggnanandhaa and the World Chess Championship final.

 GM at 12: One of the Youngest Ever

 Praggnanandhaa became a Grandmaster in June 2018 at the age of 12 years, 10 months, and 13 days.
-At the time of his title award, he was the second-youngest Grandmaster in chess history, behind only Sergey Karjakin, who achieved the title at 12 years and 7 months in 2002.
+At the time of his title award, he was one of the youngest Grandmasters in chess history.

 In 2021, Abhimanyu Mishra surpassed both records to become the youngest GM ever at 12 years and 4 months.
 But Praggnanandhaa’s achievement remains one of the most significant in Indian chess history: a child from Chennai who earned his three GM norms before his 13th birthday.